-The keel laying ceremony of the ship was held at the builder's shipyard in Papenburg, Germany, in December 2015.
-The event marked the official beginning of block assembly of the ship, when block number two, one of the 92 blocks required to construct the 151,300t ship, was lifted into the building dock.
+The keel laying ceremony of the ship was held at the builder’s shipyard in Papenburg, Germany, in December 2015.
+The event marked the official beginning of the block assembly of the ship, when block number two, one of the 92 blocks required to construct the 151,300t ship, was lifted into the building dock.

 Design details of the premier cruise ship

 The vessel is designed to accommodate the rapidly developing Asian cruise market.
 It has a total length of 335m and width of 39.7m.
 The 76,800kW-capacity engine enables the ship to operate at a speed of 23.44k.

 The 19-deck cruise ship can accommodate 3,400 passengers and 2,000 crewmembers, a planned crew-to-guest ratio of 1:1.7, the highest in any Asia Pacific cruise ship.